Nahcnayrb/PayUBack/README.md

 PayUBack is a full-stack web application that allows users to split and track shared expenses with along users.

 The UI is currently hosted at https://nahcnayrb.github.io/PayUBack/.
-To begin creating & tracking expenses, an account must first be created :)
+To begin creating & tracking expenses, click on the url and create a new account :)

 Technologies used: